Trust Graceville Physio, Pain Slayers for your osteoarthritis treatment Brisbane.

 People aged 18-64

 In adulthood, impact activities such as running and jumping, or weight training are still the best method.
-The World Health Organisation recommends at least 150 minutes of moderate intensity physical activity plus two strength training sessions per week for those aged between 18-64 years old.
+The World Health Organisation recommends at least 150 minutes of moderate intensity physical activity plus two strength training sessions per week for those aged between 18-64 years old, which can be especially difficult if you’re working from home.
 For the best bone health results, any strength training needs to be quite heavy, so it’s best to consult a professional for the best technique and a gradual progression.

 People aged 65 or older